The popularity of Personal Watercrafts or ‘Jet Skis’ has risen manifold over the past few years.

 10 – Yamaha WaveRunner VX Limited

 Yamaha throws in the RiDE system as standard in the VX series.
 In addition to this, you can shift from forward to reverse without taking your hands off the handlebar.
-And if you do need to take them off, shift to the No-Wake mode (designed for No-wake zones) or the Cruise assist, which lets users fine-tune the speed for long-distance cruising.
+If you need to take them off, change to the No-Wake mode (designed for No-Wake zones) or the Cruise assist, which lets users fine-tune the speed for long-distance cruising.

 Used: $10000 and up